Sun Protection (UPF) Fabric

 What is a UPF Rating?

 UPF is the rating system used for fabric.
-We commonly know SPF (Sun Protection Factor), the rating system used for sunscreen.
+We may be more familiar with SPF (Sun Protection Factor), the rating system used for sunscreen.
 SPF looks at the sunscreen’s effectiveness against UVB rays, which are considered to be the more damaging type of light.
 Contrastly, UPF gauges the effectiveness in which fabric protects against both ultraviolet A (UVA) and ultraviolet B (UVB) light.

 |UPF Rating||Protection Category||Effective UV Transmission (%)|